kristheamazing2/Kristheamazing2-main-all-hacks/README.md

-# Kristheamazing2-main-all-hacks
+# dinosaurgame-hacks-kristheamazing2
-This will be with every single one of my hacks, blooket hacks, dinosaur game hacks, cookie clicker hacks, prodigy hacks, dangerous hacks, boxel rebound hacks and the tutorial of doodle jump hack.
+This hacks makes you go through cacti you guys try and beat my score with my hacks
+My highscore is 5,298,278